 The following year he published his momentous book, Mikroskopische Untersuchungen über die Übereinstimmung in der Struktur und dem Wachstum der Thiere und Pflanzen.
 (Microscopical researches into the Accordance in the Structure and Growth of Animals and Plants.)

-His book described the cellular structure of plants and animals and the development of adult cells from their embryos.
+His book described the cellular structure of plants and animals and the development of adult cells.
 It proposed the cell doctrine or cell theory – that all living things are made of cells: all animal tissues are built up from a basic cell structure in the same way as plants are.
 He also noted that all animal cells contain a nucleus.

 In his book, Schwann also coined the word metabolic to describe chemical changes taking place in cells and tissue.

 Schwann scored a big hit with cell-theory – it was accepted by the scientific world unusually quickly.
 However, his book also contained a significant error, because Schwann did not recognize that new cells are formed by pre-existing cells.
 He wrote:

 In 1855 Rudolph Virchow published an essay in which he asserted that: